Advertiser Disclosure

 Bank of America’s Museums on Us program offers cardholders free general admission to the following LA museums on the first full weekend of every month: Autry Museum of the American West, Discovery Science Center, DiscoveryCube OC (Sundays only), LACMA, Laguna Art Museum, Museum of Latin American Art (Saturdays only), and Skirball Cultural Center.

-Capital One cardholders can enroll in a complimentary 6-month membership with The Cultivist (through June 22, 2024) and receive access for themselves and a guest to MOCA and LACMA.
+Anyone with the Capital One Venture X Rewards Credit CardInformation collected independently.
+Not reviewed by Capital One. can enroll in a membership with The Cultivist for half price ($220 per year) for up to 2 years to receive access for themselves and a guest to MOCA and LACMA.

 Participation is subject to change; please verify participating museums and entry conditions before your visit.